Lorenzo Cain Opts Out Of Season As More MLB Players Test Positive For Coronavirus

 R.J.
 Anderson of CBS Sports said that Cain told the club of his decision earlier on Saturday.
 He represents a big loss to the team, both offensively and defensively according to the writer.
 He had played in five games so far for the Brewers and was off to a good start at the plate.
 The outfielder was slashing.333/.429/.389 in the early going.

-The decision came not long after Major League Baseball announced his team’s game against the St. Louis Cardinals was postponed for a second straight day.
-While Cain hasn’t spoken publicly about why he made the call today and not before the season began, analysts around the sport believe the developments with the Cardinals might have played a part.

-The Saturday contest was canceled because it was reported that at least four more members of the Cards tested positive for the coronavirus.
-While the two squads were supposed to play a doubleheader on Sunday to make up for Friday’s cancellation, most around the sport believe it’s only a matter of time before the entire series is postponed.
+While Brewers and the Cardinals were supposed to play a doubleheader on Sunday to make up for Friday’s cancellation, most around the sport believe it’s only a matter of time before the entire series is postponed.
 What happens after that isn’t known.

 The outfielder’s reason for opting out will have a direct effect on how much money he can make for the rest of the year.
 Unless he is deemed to be someone who is at high risk, he will not receive pay or service-time credit pay.
 A prorated amount of his full-season salary would have been just shy of $6 million.